smm3000/CV/README.md

 I am looking forward to sharing my skills and working as part of a team on interesting problems.

+Please find a copy of my CV here.

 ## Projects

 | Name                         | Description       | Tech/tools        |